Monistat 7 cream

-- Suppositories - Using the applicator provided, insert 1 suppository high into the vagina at bedtime for 7 days.
+- Insert 1 applicatorful into the vagina at bedtime for 7 days.

-- Monistat 7 cream comes with one applicator to be used for all 7 days of treatment.
-Do not throw away applicator after use.
+- Some forms of this product come with one applicator to be used for all 7 days of treatment.
+If this product contains only one applicator, do not throw it away after use.
 Separate the pieces of the applicator and wash with warm, soapy water immediately after use.
 Rinse thoroughly.
 Make sure the applicator is completely dry before the next use.

 - Wash your hands immediately after using Monistat 7 cream.